ZhiboDai804/zhibodai.github.io/exampleSite/content/about/index.md

 layout= "about"
 +++

 Hi, this is Vortisil.
-A fast, minimal, and restrained Hugo theme.
+A fast, minimal and restrained Hugo theme.

 ### Social Links